-Although the Company is listed on the TSX-V, it maintains a set of disclosure controls and procedures designed to ensure that information required to be disclosed in filings is recorded, processed, summarized and reported within the time periods specified in the Canadian Securities Administrators' rules and forms.
-The Company's CEO and CFO have designed the Company's disclosure controls and procedures, or caused them to be designed under their supervision to provide reasonable assurance that material information relating to the Company was made known to them and reported as required.
+Although the Company is listed on the TSX-V, it continues to maintain a set of disclosure controls and procedures designed to ensure that information required to be disclosed in filings is recorded, processed, summarized and reported within the time periods specified in the Canadian Securities Administrators' rules and forms.
+The Company has designed the Company's disclosure controls and procedures, to provide reasonable assurance that material information relating to the Company was made known to them and reported as required.

-The Company's CEO and CFO oversee on an annual basis the evaluation of the effectiveness of the Company's disclosure controls and procedures and as at March 31, 2017 concluded that they are effective and provide reasonable assurance that material information relating to the Company was made known to them and reported as required.
+The Company's CEO oversees on an annual basis the evaluation of the effectiveness of the Company's disclosure controls and procedures as at March 31, 2018 and concluded that they are effective and provide reasonable assurance that material information relating to the Company was made known to them and reported as required.